Types of Degrees International Business Majors Are Getting

 What International Business Majors Need to Know

-In an O*NET survey, international business majors were asked to rate what knowledge areas, skills, and abilities were important in their occupations.
-These answers were weighted on a scale of 1 to 5 with 5 being the most important.
+People with careers related to international business were asked what knowledge areas, skills, and abilities were important for their jobs.
+They weighted these areas on a scale of 1 to 5 with 5 being the highest.

 Knowledge Areas for International Business Majors

 According to O*NET survey takers, a major in international business should prepare you for careers in which you will need to be knowledgeable in the following areas: